2025–26 Wrexham A.F.C. season

-The 2025–26 season is the 161st season in the history of Wrexham Association Football Club and their first season back in the EFL Championship, second tier of English Football, since the 1981–82 season following promotion from League One in the preceding season.
-In addition to the league, they will compete in the FA Cup and advanced to the fourth round of the EFL Cup.
+The 2025–26 season was the 161st season in the history of Wrexham Association Football Club, and the club's first season back in the Championship, the second tier of English football, since 1981–82, following successive promotions from the National League three years earlier, League Two two seasons earlier, and from League One in the preceding season.

+Wrexham finished 7th in the league, the highest finish in the club's history, but narrowly missed out on the promotion play-offs.
+The Red Dragons advanced to the fifth round of the FA Cup and bowed out in the fourth round of the EFL Cup.

+The season was chronicled in the fifth season of the documentary series Welcome to Wrexham.